hema59/Technical-Interview/100-Days-Coding-Challenge/10_Find_Two_Missing_Numbers/README.md

-You are given an integer array, where all numbers except for TWO numbers appear even number of times.
+You are given an integer array, where all numbers except for some numbers appear even number of times.

-Q: Find out the two numbers which appear odd number of times.
+Q: Find out the  numbers which appear odd number of times.